All Episodes

 It's time to move on.

-Uh and so when they lose elections, it's always the fault of hanging Chads.
+And so when they lose elections, it's always the fault of hanging Chads.

-It's always the fault of uh voting machines.
+It's always the fault of voting machines.

 Let's take a look at this British plot some weeks ago.

-Ten planes blown up midair over the Atlantic Ocean, traveling to the United States.
+10 planes blown up midair over the Atlantic Ocean, traveling to the United States.

-So immediately, what did the Brits do, and what did we do?
+So immediately, what did the Brits do and what did we do?

 Well, we started banning liquids from airplanes.

-Mother's milk, milk baby milk formula, shaving cream, shaving gel, you know the list, whatever it all was.
+Mother's milk, baby milk formula, shaving cream, shaving gel, you know the list, whatever it all was.

 And of course, does that not miss the point?

-Our enemy is not babies formula.
+Our enemy is not baby's formula.

-Our enemy is not Edge Shaving Joe.
+Our enemy is not edge shaving gel or Gillette.

-Or Gillette, take your pick.
+Take your pick.

 Shick.